5 Signs the Crypto Futures Market Is Booming Right Now

-Kraken acquired UK-based derivatives exchange CryptoFacilities for $100 million earlier this year, causing a surge of Betfair Trading on the platform.
-In March, CryptoFacilities reported that it hit close to $1 billion in Betfair Trading during that month across its portfolio of five products.
+Kraken acquired UK-based derivatives exchange CryptoFacilities for $100 million earlier this year, causing a surge of trading on the platform.
+In March, CryptoFacilities reported that it hit close to $1 billion in trading during that month across its portfolio of five products.
 The exchange also said that it had increased its user base by a factor of four.

 Now, it seems that Kraken has further plans for expansion.
 The U.S. exchange recently completed a private equity sale, raising $13.5 million from more than 2,250 investors, which it plans to use to fund yet more new acquisitions.
 Kraken hopes this additional financing will push its valuation up past the $4 billion mark.

 At the Asia Blockchain Summit in Taipei earlier this week, Binance CEO Changing Zhao (CZ) was the keynote speaker.
-During his speech, he announced plans for his exchange to roll out a new futures Betfair Trading platform.
-This had been heavily speculated on after Binance launched a margin Betfair Trading feature on its platform back in May this year.
+During his speech, he announced plans for his exchange to roll out a new futures trading platform.
+This had been heavily speculated on after Binance launched a margin trading feature on its platform back in May this year.

 5. Bakkt is Back!

 Remember Bakkt?
 The regulated Bitcoin futures trading platform for institutional investors that was going to launch, then seemingly just disappeared off the radar?
 Well, parent company Intercontinental Exchange (ICE), which also runs the New York Stock Exchange, has finally confirmed that it will go ahead.
 At least, it has announced that it will commence testing from 22nd July.

 The blog post containing the announcement made several comparisons with the moon landings, which is perhaps indicative of the work involved in getting the U.S. regulators to sign off on its plans.